jfrancr/figdice/README.md

 - **Fast, easy** and powerful Template Engine
 - **XML syntax** for your Templates: you gain built-in validation
-- Instructions are extended attributes inside your HTML tags: you can display your templates **WYSIWYG** in your browser/editor
+- Instructions are extended attributes inside your HTML tags: you can display your templates **WYSIWYG** in your browser or editor
 - Manipulate your data with the help of a simple and powerful **expression parser**
 - Built-in **i18n**, using keys/values from cached XML dictionaries
 - Inclusions, loops, conditions, with a **non-intrusive syntax** inside the document